 Do Consider Energy Efficiency

 No matter where you decide to put the dog door, it is highly recommended that you include a weather seal.
 Cool air from the air conditioner escapes outside any time someone opens an outside door.
-That’s why the basic flap-entry style of dog door isn’t the best choice for conserving energy.
-To keep heat or cool air indoor, it is import to choose an energy efficient dog door.
+That’s why the basic flap-entry style of the dog door isn’t the best choice for conserving energy.
+To keep heat or cool air indoor, it is important to choose an energy-efficient dog door.

 There are energy-efficient flap style dog doors that are available.
-The flaps are either insulated or double wide.
+The flaps are either insulated or a double-wide.
 Or the dog owner might want to get a solid-paned door that locks or slides instead of using a flap style one.
-The kind of door features more secure construction and is perfect for whose concerned with safety.
+The kind of door features more secure construction and is perfect for those concerned with safety.